cbohan/CS7641ULandDR/README.txt

 these blocks are two lines:
 //int[] pokemonClusters = KMeans.doKMeans(icaPokemonSansClassIndex, 34, 25, pokemonNames);
 int[] pokemonClusters = ExpectationMaximization.doEM(icaPokemonSansClassIndex, 34, 25, pokemonNames);
 Uncomment the first line and comment out the second line to perform K-means clustering and put those clusters into the data before neural network learning.
 Leave as is to to EM clustering.

+In the main method, there is the following line:
+/*System.out.println(KMeans.kMeansAverageSquaredError(
+	POKEMON_TRAINING_DATASET, 23, 25, pokemonNames, 1000));*/
+Uncomment this line to see the mean squared error for the Pokemon dataset using kmeans.
+Replace the number 23 with the number of clusters you want to use.